Updated, November 5, 2020

 Television is vital for online businesses.
-A brand’s presence on TV can lend credibility to that business and expose that brand to a much larger audience initially than online advertising.
+A brand’s presence on TV can lend credibility.
+It exposes that brand to a much larger audience initially than online advertising.
 TV advertising drives all other forms of promotion.

 Viewers may be using multiple devices while they watch TV but they are far from being disengaged with the content.
-Social media networks allow viewers to share the viewing experience simultaneously with friends.
+Social media networks allow viewers a shared experience with friends simultaneously.

-Both advertisers and TV programmers will continue to use TV to push viewers to engage with more in-depth content online, nurturing the relationship with the consumer and creating brand loyalty.
+Both advertisers and TV programmers will continue to use TV to push viewers to engage with more in-depth content online.
+This helps nurture the relationship with the consumer and create brand loyalty.
 Online is helping to make TV a more efficient medium and this synergy will continue to increase with time.

 5. Ad Formats Adapt to Improve Viewing Experience

-6. Fishing Where the Fish Are Got Better
+6. Fishing Where the Fish Are Is Getting Easier

 If mass reach is not your goal, targeting specific audiences in key locations with television is possible.
 This method is improving all the time with the help of addressable advertising, connected TV and programmatically buying TV audiences.
 The once mass-reach medium has now expanded beyond using typical geo targeting, specific programming or niche cable networks.

 It’s all relative, but TV can be affordable if you know where to look and how to buy it.
 Can’t afford the big NFL game on linear network TV?
 Invest in key local markets instead using broadcast television.
 Have a smaller budget but still want the large video experience of TV?
 Buy an estimated amount of sports impressions using Connected TV.